 Council works closely with linguists, Kaurna communities and Council's Reconciliation Committee in the development of text for each of the Park Lands and City Squares that has been assigned a Kaurna name.

 Kaurna signage for all 29 Adelaide City Park Lands has now been installed.
 Kaurna signage for Victoria Square / Tarndanyangga and the River Torrens / Karrawirra Parri has also been installed.

 Adelaide City Council Reconciliation Initiatives

 Kaurna Naming of City Park Lands, City Squares and City Features

-This document outlines the background to the Kaurna Naming of Park Lands and Squares in Adelaide.
+This web page outlines the background to the Kaurna Naming of Park Lands and Squares in Adelaide.
 It includes comprehensive explanations of Kaurna name origins and pronunciation.

 Content courtesy of: